Greenlight Photoselective Vaporization of the Prostate (PVP)

 What types of procedures are available?

 A recent review lists over a dozen types of procedures available to treat BPH.
 Older procedures, no longer used, include transurethral needle ablation (TUNA) and transurethral microwave of prostate (TUMT).
 Current standards for intervention for the enlarged prostate include Urolift, Rezum, different types of laser coagulation of the prostate, transurethral resection of the prostate (TURP), including button TURP, and photo selective vaporization of the prostate (Greenlight Laser PVP).
 The Greenlight laser procedure has proven itself as an effective and minimally invasive procedure available for managing BPH.

 How do the procedures get rid of obstruction?

 In the TUMT, TUNA, Rezum and laser coagulation (not photo vaporization) procedures, heat is used to coagulate (shrink) the enlarged portion of the prostate so that over the next several months, the enlarged portion of the prostate reduces in size.
 Once the enlarged portion has reduced in size, there is less crowding of the urinary pathway, which can eventually lead to improved urination.
 These procedures do not actually remove any of the enlarged and obstructing portions of the prostate.

 In green light laser PVP the obstructing portions of the prostate that block the urinary pathway are removed.
 This actual removal of the blockage distinguishes GLL from the other procedures that coagulate the prostate.
-With vaporization or resection (removal), the urinary pathway is opened up which leads to more immediate improvement in urinary flow.
+With vaporization (removal), the urinary pathway is opened up which leads to more immediate improvement in urinary flow.

 How is green light laser done?

 With the GLL procedure, the actual enlarged portion of the prostate is melted away, under direct vision, which opens up the blocked portion of the urinary pathway.

 An instrument called the resectoscope is introduced through the urethra, the urinary pathway in the penis.
 The resectoscope is a fiber optic instrument used to look into the bladder.

 During the procedure, the enlarged portions of the prostate are melted away.

 After removal of the blocking portions of the prostate, the urinary pathway is opened.

 What are outcomes and what is the recovery after surgery?